 How does one best measure the performance of a remediation technique?
 A simple-sounding question with a twist: a definitive answer doesn’t quite exist.
 Depending on who you ask, you may find a dozen different perspectives.
-This makes sense when you consider the fact that different parties consider success in different aspects of a remedial technology.
-Over the next couple weeks, we’ll be looking at different ways of measuring remediation success.
+This makes sense when you consider the fact that different parties consider success via different aspects of a remedial technology.
+Over the next couple weeks, we’ll be looking at the many ways of measuring remediation success.

 To the public, the most important metric to consider may be area contaminant reduction, whereas the companies that are administrating the remediation may consider operating cost, scalability and worker safety as primary measures of success.
 The field as a whole hasn’t yet settled on a standard set of metrics from which to judge a particular method’s performance – but we can break it down into two essential categories: technological performance and commercial characteristics.

 Determining technical performance first demands the simple question: how effectively can a remediation method reduce health and environmental risk?
 Unfortunately, assessing risk at a contaminated site isn’t a cut-and-dry business, as there can be many complicating factors in determining the reach of ill effects.
 For example, exposure to some contaminants may not show harmful effects to the human body until much later.
 Or, in some cases, the limits of contaminant dispersion can be hard to pin down.
 This all means that assessing technical performance of a remediation technique can be difficult if the risk to human and environmental health isn’t immediately clear.